tinkertree/tinkertree.github.io/pages/about.md

 permalink: /about
 ---

-TinkerTree is a growing project for exploration of the natural and technological world.
+TinkerTree is a project from the Poznanovic family, where we explore the fascinating natural and technological world.

-Please feel free to reach out to us via each post's comment section.
-We appreciate all of your questions and comments!
+Please feel free to reach out to us via each post - we appreciate all of your questions and comments!